overvis/overvis-docs/em48x-scripts/examples/simple-timer.md

 # END.
 ```

-This program can easily be modified to control the [OB-215](https://www.overvis.com/equipment/ob-215/) relay with [EM-481](https://www.overvis.com/equipment/em-481/).
-In that case, parameter `P3` should be changed to relay value of OB-215 and ON/OFF actions (section `!ACTS`) should be changed to OB-215 control register modifications.
+This program can be modified to control the [OB-215](https://www.overvis.com/equipment/ob-215/) relay with [EM-481](https://www.overvis.com/equipment/em-481/).
+In that case, parameter `P3` should be changed to the relay register of OB-215 and ON/OFF actions (section `!ACTS`) should be changed to the OB-215 control register command.
 See [astronomical timer example.](./astronomical-timer.md)